Online one-to-one tutorials

 - Plus a follow-up email outlining three recommendations from the tutor on how to move forward

 Arvon 1-1s are open to all writers.
 You do not need to have attended one of our residential courses.
-We are currently only offering Fiction, Non-fiction, and Poetry 1-1s, but plan to offer Arvon 1-1s in more genres throughout the year.
+We are currently offering Fiction, Non-fiction, Poetry, Theatre, Screenwriting 1-1s.

 Cost: £150 (includes two hours of tutor time)